OpenFreeEnergy/gufe/docs/concepts/serialization.rst

 Deduplication in memory
 ~~~~~~~~~~~~~~~~~~~~~~~

-Memory deduplication means that only one object with a given GUFE ``key``
+Memory deduplication means that only one object with a given gufe ``key``
 will exist in any single Python session.
 We ensure this by maintaining a
 registry of all GufeTokenizables that gets updated any time a
 GufeTokenizable is created.
 (This is a mapping to weak references, which